-The Role of Random Number Generators in HSMs & Key Management
+The Use of Random Number Generators in Cryptography

-In this article we look at the role of random number generators (RNGs) and put them into a procedural context with hardware security modules (HSMs) and key management systems (KMSs).
+In this article, we examine the use of random number generators (RNGs) in cryptography, specifically in relation to hardware security modules (HSMs) and encryption key management system (KMSs).

 Hardware security modules